 The North Down Herd of Gloucester Old Spot Pigs

-Our herd of rare breed pedigree Gloucester Old Spot pigs contains 15 adult pigs and several piglet litters.
-We have nine breeding sows; Effie, Priscilla, Eleanor, Maud, Emmeline, Edith, Pandora, Elspeth and Eliza.
-Then there are our two boars; Ernest the senior boar and younger lad, Paddy.
-Lastly there are the four retired grand old ladies, Edie, Estella, Portia and Prudence who are 10 and 11 years old.
-We've been breeding Old Spots in Devon for 16 years.
+Our herd of rare breed pedigree Gloucester Old Spot pigs contains 8 adult pigs and 1 young gilt.
+We have five sows; Priscilla, Eleanor, Maud, Emmeline and Pandora.
+The young gilt is Elsie, and there are three retired grand old ladies; Effie, Edie, and Estella who are 11 and 12 years old.
+We've been breeding Old Spots in Devon for 18 years.

 Our pigs enjoy being outdoors and are intelligent, sociable animals with very clean habits.
 They all love being given a pat or a hug.
 In hot weather we ensure they have wallows so that they can roll in the mud and use it as a sun screen.
 In the winter they spend more time asleep and make a cosy nest from straw in their arks.
 They are very good at digging using their immensely strong snouts as ploughs.
 One summer I found them excavating a dry stone wall between the orchard and my garden, hurling rocks around like beach balls.
 I deterred them from this exciting new game by nailing up a new strand of wire and they promptly made off with my bale of wire and my bucket of tools, carrying them away in their mouths by the handles.
 Try fencing when a pig is around and she will steal your hammer.